-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the X-A10 was followed by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-A10 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12MP) with a 15% higher linear resolution.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.